sadielbartholomew/cylc/sphinx-doc/references/site-user-config-ref.rst

 -------

-The [hosts] section configures some important host-specific settings for the suite host (`localhost') and remote task hosts.
+The [hosts] section configures some important host-specific settings for the suite host ("localhost") and remote task hosts.

 .. note::